SeaWulf Shared Queues

 Shared Queues Overview

 Shared queues are designed for users who do not need exclusive access to a node but still require compute resources.
+You must explicitly request memory to avoid exceeding available resources.

 Available Shared Queues